ceramicnetwork/ceramic-sdk/DEVELOPMENT.md

 3. Manually update the flight-sql-client/npm/*/package.json versions if desired.
 This isn't yet included with the changeset.
 You must download the artifacts from CI, put them in `flight-sql-client/artifacts` and `run pnpm artifacts` to move them to the platform packages similar to how the CI workfow step `Publish flight-sql-client` does this, but it isn't yet released.

-4. Run `pnpm lint && pnpm install`.
+4. Run `pnpm lint:fix && pnpm install`.
 This will update the lockfile and rebuild packages.

 5. Create release commit, include each package and version to be released, for example: